 Plastic is our least preferred type of packaging as it has terrible consequences on the environment and endangers our health.
 Cardboard is easily accessible and regularly considered an eco-friendly alternative.
 It comes from a renewable source; it is biodegradable, recyclable, and isn't full of harmful chemicals like plastic.
-But, like most things, cardboard is not without a few issues of its own, and we'll look at cardboard's environmental impact in this article.
+But, like most things, cardboard has a few issues of its own, and we'll look at its environmental impact in this article.

 Cardboard is made from paper but is much thicker and sturdier than regular writing or printing paper.
-We widely use it for packaging food and clothing and shipping larger, delicate items.
+We widely use it to package food and clothing and ship larger, delicate items.
 Cardboard comes in varying thicknesses and structures.
 The most evident distinction between the different types of cardboard is corrugated cardboard and chip or paper board.

 The structural design of corrugated cardboard makes it strong and durable.
-Most of the time, we use corrugated packaging for shipping goods—about 90% of all products in the United States ship in cardboard5.
+Most of the time, we use corrugated packaging for shipping goods—about 90% of all products in the United States ship in cardboard.

 Chip or paperboard are your cereal boxes, pizza boxes, and packages of lightweight goods transported over a short distance.
-Egg cartons, shoe boxes, and gift boxes are also usually made from cardboard.
+Egg cartons, shoe, and gift boxes are usually made from cardboard.